 Artificial sweeteners do not break down into macronutrients.
-Hence, it just adds flavor to the drink and does not provide calories or nutritions.
+Hence, it just adds flavor to the drink and does not provide calories or nutrition.
 Diet soda is made of carbonated water, artificial sweeteners, colors, flavors, and other food additives.
-As it has zero calories, it does not affect your fasting.
+As diet soda has zero calories, it does not technically break your fast

 However, studies say diet soft drinks are linked to an increase in waist circumference and fasting plasma glucose.
 Also, diet soda can increase metabolic factors such as obesity, hypertension, and dyslipidemia leading to cardiac diseases; this is also termed metabolic syndrome.

 As diet soda has zero calories, people think drinking it can be considered safe during fasting.
 But is it acceptable to have diet soda during fasting?
 Let us understand how diet soda affects your health and reduce the positive outcome of your fasting.